Logo

 Selling Bitcoin Through PayPal

-Liquidating crypto within PayPal is straightforward.
+Selling BTC within PayPal is handled through the same crypto area used for buying.
 On the website or app:

 1. Open Finances and select Crypto.